 - A clear indication of the courses and course curriculum available

 - Offer some form of guarantee on their training

 - Due to the quality of the training – this training is not cheap!

-Trained German Shepherd Guard, Protection and Security Dogs and Puppies For Sale – Where To Find Breeders?
+Where To Find Trained German Shepherd Guard, Protection and Security Dogs For Sale?

 You can buy trained guard, security and protection dogs from some training organisations.
 If you do go this route, make sure they have a full bio of the dog’s history available for you to view, along with registration and health details and guarantees.

 A1K9 is one such example of an organisation that offers fully trained German Shepherd Guard Dogs.